robinske/payfriend/README.md

 # Payment Authorization with Authy

-Sample application that shows how to use Authy Push to validate actions like payment transactions.
+Sample application that shows how to use Authy push authorization to validate actions like payment transactions.

 ## Create an Authy Application